-Incorporated by reference Filed or Exhibit No. Description Form File No. Exhibit No. Filing Date Furnished Herewith 21.144 21.1 List of Subsidiaries 8-K 001-39704 21.1 May 13, 2022 23.1 Consent of KPMG LLP 23.2 Consent of PricewaterhouseCoopers LLP 31.1 Certification of Co-Chief Executive Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Exchange Act, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act.
-31.2 Certification of Co-Chief Executive Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Exchange Act, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act.
-31.3 Certification of Chief Financial Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Exchange Act, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act.
-32.1 Certification of Co-Chief Executive Officer Pursuant to 18 U.S.C.
+Incorporated by reference Filed or Exhibit No. Description Form File No. Exhibit No. Filing Date Furnished Herewith 21.1 List of Subsidiaries 8-K 001-39704 21.1 May 13, 2022 23.1 Consent of KPMG LLP X 23.2 Consent of PricewaterhouseCoopers LLP X 31.1 Certification of Chief Executive Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Exchange Act, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act.
+X 31.2 Certification of Chief Financial Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Exchange Act, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act.
+X 32.1 Certification of Chief Executive Officer Pursuant to 18 U.S.C.
 Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act.
-32.2 Certification of Co-Chief Executive Officer Pursuant to 18 U.S.C.
+X 32.2 Certification of Chief Financial Officer Pursuant to 18 U.S.C.
 Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act.
-32.3 Certification of Chief Financial Officer Pursuant to 18 U.S.C.
-Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act.
-101.INS Inline XBRL Instance Document (the instance document does not appear in the Interactive Data File because iXBRL tags are embedded within the Inline XBRL document).
+X 97.1# Eve Holding, Inc. Clawback Policy X 101.INS Inline XBRL Instance Document (the instance document does not appear in the Interactive Data File because iXBRL tags are embedded within the Inline XBRL document).
 X 101.SCH Inline XBRL Taxonomy Extension Schema Document.
 X 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document.
 X 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document.
 X 101.LAB Inline XBRL Taxonomy Extension Labels Linkbase Document.
 X 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document.
 X 104 Cover Page Interactive Data File (formatted as Inline XBRL and contained in Exhibit 101).
+X

-X †† Port Prev edules and exhibits to this agreement have been omitted pursuant to Item 601(a)(ions of this exhibit have been omitted pursuant to Item 601(b)(10)(iv) of Regulatiously filed.
-Cates management contract or compensatory plan or arrangement. ation S-K.
+Schedules and exhibits to this agreement have been omitted pursuant to Item 601(a)(5) of Regulation S-K. Portions of this exhibit have been omitted pursuant to Item 601(b)(10)(iv) of Regulation S-K.

 Item 16.
-Form 10-K Summary.
+Form 10-K Summary